CrystalSommer24/ELK-Stack-Project/README.md

 Copy the **[metricbeat-config.yml](/Ansible/metricbeat-config.yml)** to /etc/ansible

-The metricbeat-config.yml needs to be edited with your ELk machines IP address.
+The metricbeat-config.yml needs to be edited with your ELK machines IP address.
 To do that run the following command:

    `nano /etc/ansible metricbeat-config.yml`
 - Use Ctrl + w to move to line #62